edwardmpearce/edwardmpearce.github.io/content/en/notes/exercises/maths-aptitude-test/_index.md

 #### SQ2 Solution

-First, recall two important facts that we will use in the proof: [Fermat's Little Theorem](https://en.wikipedia.org/wiki/Fermat%27s_little_theorem) and [Bézout's identity](https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity).
+First, recall two important facts that we will use in the proof: [Fermat's Little Theorem](https://en.wikipedia.org/wiki/Fermat%27s_little_theorem) and [Bézout's identity].
 We will also draw on ideas from elementary group theory, in particular the notion of the [order](https://en.wikipedia.org/wiki/Order_(group_theory)) of a group element, and properties of $\mathbb{Z}/p\mathbb{Z}$.